-- ss – slip stitch
+- ss – slip stitch.

-- This pattern is written in two sizes: 0 – 6 months (below!) and 6 – 12 months (in PDF only!)
+- Sizes: 0 – 6 months (below) and 6 – 12 months (PDF pattern).

 Create a magic ring.
 Work in rounds.
 At the end of each round ss into the first st of the round and join the round.
 Joining ss does not count as a stitch in the pattern!
-Chain at the beginning of the round/row does not count as a first stitch of the round/row.
+The chain at the beginning of the round/row does not count as a first stitch of the round/row.
 Do not turn after each round.

 Round 1: Ch 2.
 Work 10 dc sts into the magic ring.
 Ss. = 10 sts.

 Round 2: Ch 2.
-Work 2 dc into each of next 10 sts.
+Work 2 dc into each of the next 10 sts.
 Ss. = 20 sts.

 Round 3: Ch 2.
 Repeat (work 2 dc into the first, 1 dc into the next one) 10 times.
 Ss. = 30 sts.